rpi-james/TheBeaver/README.md

 - Optional: LEDs, beeper, headlight control

 # Setup
 No external libraries needed.
 Flash the code directly to ESP32 using Arduino IDE or PlatformIO.
-Use standard wiring conventions and ensure 5V LiDAR is correctly powered.
+Use standard wiring conventions and ensure 5V LiDAR, ESP32, and FlySky receiver is correctly powered.

 # Usage
 - Power on robot